Skip to main content

 How fast do I get the certificate?

 Immediately.
-As soon as you complete the course and pass the short quiz, your personalized certificate is generated and available to download, typically the same day you enroll.
+As soon as you complete the course and pass the exam, your personalized certificate is generated and available to download, typically the same day you enroll.

 Does my state require a license to inspect homes?

 It varies.
 Many states regulate or license home inspectors, while others do not.
-Check your state and local requirements; this certification complements, but does not replace, any required license or registration.
+Check your state and local requirements; this certification adds to, but does not replace, any required license or registration.

 How long is the certificate valid?